Cloud303/wafr-remediations/cloudformation/secrets-manager/secrets-manager-template.md

 ## Resources Created

-- EC2 Security Group
+- `ClusterSecurityGroup`: Security group for RDS access
+- `iamLambdaRole`: IAM role for Lambda execution
-- IAM Role and Policy
+- `iamLambdaPolicy`: IAM policy attached to Lambda role
+- `DBSecretsManagerSecret`: Secrets Manager secret for DB credentials
+- `DBSecretsManagerSecretAttachment`: Attaches secret to RDS instance
+- `DBSecretsManagerSecretRotation`: Sets up secret rotation schedule
-- Secrets Manager Secret
+- `SecretsManagerVPCEndpointIngress`: Security group ingress rule for Secrets Manager VPC endpoint
-- Secret Target Attachment
-- Secret Rotation Schedule
-- Lambda Function (via SAM application)
+- `DBSecretsManagerSecretRotationFunction`: Lambda function for secret rotation (SAM application)
-- Lambda Invoke Permission
+- `DBSecretsManagerLambdaInvokePermission`: Lambda invoke permission for Secrets Manager

 ## Usage

 1. Ensure you have the necessary parameter values ready.
-2. Deploy the template using AWS CloudFormation.
+2. Deploy the CloudFormation template in your AWS account.
-3. The template will create the required resources and set up automated secret rotation.
+3. The template will create the resources and set up automated secret rotation.

 ## Notes

-- The template uses the AWS Serverless Application Model (SAM) to deploy the rotation Lambda function.
+- This template uses the AWS Serverless Application Model (SAM) to deploy the rotation Lambda function.
-- Secret rotation is scheduled to occur automatically every 60 days.
+- The rotation schedule is set to 60 days by default.
-- Make sure the specified VPC, subnets, and security groups exist and are correctly configured.
+- Make sure the VPC, subnets, and security groups specified in the parameters exist and are correctly configured.

 ## Security Considerations

 - The template uses a KMS key for encrypting secrets.
 Ensure proper key management.
 - IAM roles and policies are scoped to minimum required permissions.
-- VPC endpoints are used to enhance security for Secrets Manager access.
+- VPC endpoint is used for secure communication with Secrets Manager within the VPC.

-## Customization

-You can modify the template to adjust:

-- Rotation schedule
-- IAM permissions
-- Security group rules
-- Secret string generation parameters

-Always review and test changes before deploying to production environments.